-- Micro-electromechanical and macroscopically phenomenological modeling of functional ceramics from domain-scale to component level
+- Micro-electromechanical and macroscopic phenomenological modeling of functional ceramics; simulations on the component and system scale

 - Simulation of ceramic sintering processes with regard to sintering distortion and residual stresses; optimization of the geometry of green bodies and the relevant parameters of sintering processes

 - Characterization of electromechanically and magnetomechanically coupled transducer materials including ferroelectric, dielectric and ferromagnetic materials

 - Characterization of electric, electromechanical and magnetomechanical components and assemblies

 - Feasibility studies, development and prototypical realization of piezoelectric, electrostrictive, electrodynamic, electromagnetic and magnetomechanic transducer solutions for customer-specific sensors, actuators and other applications, including energy harvesting, medical devices, medical implants and combined drive

 - Development, characterization and prototyping of customer-specific ultrasonic transducers for structural monitoring and metrology applications as well as characterization and simulation of acoustic fields